notation-playground/notation-integration-with-ACR-and-AKV/sign-action.md

 ## Create GitHub Secrets to store credentials

-Enter your GitHub repository, create two encrypted secrets `ACR_PASSWORD` and `AZURE_CREDENTIALS` in the repository to authenticate with ACR and AKV.
+Enter your GitHub repository, create an encrypted secret `AZURE_CREDENTIALS` in the repository to authenticate with ACR and AKV.
 See [creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for details.

-- `ACR_PASSWORD`: the password of your ACR registry where your image will be stored.
-- `AZURE_CREDENTIALS`: the credential to access your AKV where your signing key pair is stored.

-### Create `ACR_PASSWORD`

-Create a new GitHub repository secret.
-Type `ACR_PASSWORD` in the `Name` field.
-Enter your ACR password into the `Secret` field.

 ### Create `AZURE_CREDENTIALS`